-Ford Foundation trustees set policies relating to grant making, geographic focus, spending, investment, management, governance, and professional standards, and they oversee internal and independent audits.
-They also set the compensation and review the performance of the president and all foundation officers.
+Ford Foundation trustees set policies relating to grant making, geographic focus, spending, investment, management, governance, and professional standards, and review the performance of the president.
+The Audit Committee of the board oversees internal and independent audits and sets the compensation of all officers.

-Our Board of Trustees is currently composed of 16 members, including the president.
-Nominated by a trustee committee and appointed by the full board, trustees generally serve two six-year terms.
-The board, board committees, and individual trustees are evaluated on a regular basis by our Executive Committee.
+Our Board of Trustees is currently composed of 14 members, including the president.
+Nominated by the Nominating and Governance Committee and appointed by the full board, trustees may serve up to two six-year terms.
+The board, board committees, and individual trustees are evaluated on a regular basis by the Nominating and Governance Committee.

 Foundation trustees bring a vast range of knowledge and experience to the task of governing the foundation.
 Over the years, trustees have hailed from five continents, and they have extensive experience in the worlds of higher education, business, law, government, technology, health care, nonprofit management, the arts, and the civic sector.